Add to your Claude Code skills

 For vibe coders, DreamGraph is the guardrail.
 For app developers, it is the product-building cockpit.
 For system engineers, it is the architecture intelligence layer.

-Short version: DreamGraph is for developers who want AI help that understands the system, remembers the system, and improves with the system.
+Short version: DreamGraph is for developers who want AI help that understands the system, explains what changed, and shows why each recommendation should be trusted, inspected, ignored, retired, or superseded.

 If this is your first encounter with DreamGraph, read the User Guide first.
 It is the hand-written, human-friendly companion to this README — written for people, not for the system documenting itself.